mbrother2/backuptogoogle/README.md

 # What can this script do?
 - Complie gdrive (https://github.com/gdrive-org/gdrive) on your server with your Google credential
 - Create cron auto backup
+- Send error email if upload to Google Drive fail
 - Auto remove old backup on Google Drive
 - Run upload from your backup directory to Google Drive whenever you want
 - Detail log